Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Results

 \subsection{RQ1.3: Interaction Between Model Censorship and Persona}

-To determine if the influence of a persona depends on the model's intrinsic censorship, we analysed the interaction between these two factors.
-The interaction plot in Figure~\ref{fig:interaction_effect} clearly shows non-parallel lines, suggesting a strong interaction effect.
+To determine whether persona-associated shifts vary by censorship-as-deployed category, we analysed the interaction between these two factors.
+The interaction plot in Figure~\ref{fig:interaction_effect} shows non-parallel lines, consistent with a strong interaction effect.

-This observation is confirmed by a \textbf{two-way ANOVA, which found a statistically significant interaction effect} between the UGI category and the persona ($p < 0.001$).
-The analysis also confirmed significant main effects for both UGI category ($p < 0.001$) and persona ($p < 0.001$).
+A post-clustered logistic analysis still shows a strong UGI $\times$ persona interaction (Appendix Table~\ref{tab:interaction_test_results}, Wald $\chi^2(3)=101.279$, $p < 0.001$).
+More specifically, persona-associated shifts are concentrated in uncensored models, while censored models are comparatively stable: the joint persona test is not significant within censored models (Wald $\chi^2(3)=3.341$, $p = 0.342$) but is strongly significant within uncensored models (Wald $\chi^2(3)=207.635$, $p < 0.001$).